Kamov Ka-50: Ka-52M

-The new version announced by the Russian Ministry of Defence in 2018 eventually crystalized into the Ka-52M.
-114 helicopters of this new version are to be acquired; additionally, older Ka-52s are to be upgraded to Ka-52M standard.
+The new version announced by the Russian Ministry of Defence in 2018 eventually crystalized into the Ka-52M; 114 helicopters of this new version are to be acquired.
+Additionally, older Ka-52s are to be upgraded to Ka-52M standard.
 The contract for the first 30 Ka-52Ms was signed in August 2021.
 A new contract was signed in August 2022.
 Upgrades embodied in the Ka-52M include a modernized GOES-451M electro-optical targeting turret with an increased range, stronger undercarriage wheels, and improved cockpit ergonomics, with better adaptation to the use of night-vision goggles.
 The LMUR missile is added to the helicopter's armament options.
 Several new radar types are being considered for the Ka-52M.
 A new self-protection system will also be fitted to the Ka-52M, replacing the current L370-5 Vitebsk.
 Lastly, the Ka-52M is adapted to work within a new battlefield command and control system.

-According to TASS, the Russian military received its first 10 modified Ka-52M helicopters on 4 January 2023.
+The Russian military received its first 10 modified Ka-52M helicopters on 9 January 2023.
+The state defense order for the helicopters was doubled in 2023.